Planck 2013 results. I. Overview of products and scientific results: Abstract

 \section{Abstract}

-{ The European Space Agency's \Planck\ satellite, dedicated to studying the early universe and its subsequent evolution, was launched on 14~May 2009 and has been surveying the microwave and submillimetre sky continuously since August~2009.
-In March~2013, ESA and the \Planck\ Collaboration publicly released the initial cosmology products based on the the first 15.5\,months of Planck operations, along with a set of scientific and technical papers and a web-based explanatory supplement.
-This paper describes the mission and its performance, and gives an overview of the processing and analysis of the data, the characteristics of the data, the main scientific results, and the science data products and papers in the release.
-The science products include a set of specialized maps of the cosmic microwave background, maps of Galactic and extragalactic extended foregrounds, a catalogue of compact Galactic and extragalactic sources, and a list of sources detected through the Sunyaev-Zeldovich effect.
+{\vglue -3mm The European Space Agency's \Planck\ satellite, dedicated to studying the early Universe and its subsequent evolution, was launched 14~May 2009 and has been scanning the microwave and submillimetre sky continuously since 12~August 2009.
+In March~2013, ESA and the \Planck\ Collaboration released the initial cosmology products based on the the first 15.5\,months of \Planck\ data, along with a set of scientific and technical papers and a web-based explanatory supplement.
+This paper gives an overview of the mission and its performance, the processing, analysis, and characteristics of the data, the scientific results, and the science data products and papers in the release.
+The science products include maps of the cosmic microwave background (CMB) and diffuse extragalactic foregrounds, a catalogue of compact Galactic and extragalactic sources, and a list of sources detected through the Sunyaev-Zeldovich effect.
 The likelihood code used to assess cosmological models against the \Planck\ data and a lensing likelihood are described.
-Scientific results include robust support for the standard, six parameter \LCDM\ model of cosmology and improved measurements for the parameters that define this model, including a highly significant deviation from scale invariance of the primordial power spectrum.
-The \Planck\ values for some of these parameters and others derived from them are significantly different from those previously determined.
-Several large scale anomalies in the CMB temperature distribution detected earlier by \WMAP\ are confirmed with higher confidence. \Planck sets new limits on the number and mass of neutrinos, and has measured gravitational lensing of CMB anisotropies at 25$\sigma$. \Planck\ finds no evidence for non-Gaussian statistics of the CMB anisotropies.
-There is some tension between \Planck\ and \WMAP\ results; this is evident in the power spectrum and results for some of the cosmology parameters.
-In general, Planck results agree well with results from the measurements of baryon acoustic oscillations.
-Because the analysis of Planck polarization data is not yet as mature as the analysis of temperature data, polarization results are not released.
-We do, however, graphically illustrate the robust detection of the E-mode polarization signal around CMB hot- and cold-spots. } \keywords{Cosmology: observations --- Cosmic background radiation --- Surveys --- Space vehicles: instruments --- Instrumentation: detectors}
+Scientific results include robust support for the standard six-parameter \LCDM\ model of cosmology and improved measurements of its parameters, including a highly significant deviation from scale invariance of the primordial power spectrum.
+The \Planck\ values for these parameters and others derived from them are significantly different from those previously determined.
+Several large-scale anomalies in the temperature distribution of the CMB, first detected by \WMAP, are confirmed with higher confidence. \Planck\ sets new limits on the number and mass of neutrinos, and has measured gravitational lensing of CMB anisotropies at greater than $25\sigma$. \Planck\ finds no evidence for non-Gaussianity in the CMB. \Planck's results agree well with results from the measurements of baryon acoustic oscillations. \Planck\ finds a lower Hubble constant than found in some more local measures.
+Some tension is also present between the amplitude of matter fluctuations ($\sigma_8$) derived from CMB data and that derived from Sunyaev-Zeldovich data.
+The\Planck\ and \WMAP\ power spectra are offset from each other by an average level of about 2\% around the first acoustic peak.
+Analysis of \Planck\ polarization data is not yet mature, therefore polarization results are not released, although the robust detection of $E$-mode polarization around CMB hot and cold spots is shown graphically. } \keywords{Cosmology: observations --- Cosmic background radiation --- Surveys --- Space vehicles: instruments --- Instrumentation: detectors}

 \authorrunning{Planck Collaboration} \titlerunning{The \Planck\ mission}